VnutZ Domain

 virsh list --all

-virsh edit VMNAME
+virsh edit win11

 There are three parts necessary in the XML file for the Hypervisor to actually communicate with the virtual machine.
 Often, two of them are correctly populated.
 The first defines the virtio-serial, virtual serial port, which serves as the communication link.
 It's usually automatically present and can be found in the <devices> section after the pci and sata block.
+But if missing, simply insert this block.

 <controller type="virtio-serial" index="0">